 I recommend wearing a life vest like Savannah did or even if you’re an adult.
 Then you can relax while you swim to the back where the big waves are.

-In Topiko Wai winding river you go through an awesome crystal cave and there is no height restriction
+In Kopiko Wai winding river you go through the river village to an awesome crystal cave and there is no height restriction

 So as you can see, there is a lot to see and explore.
 And lots of fun memories to be made!

 My Favorite slides at Universal’s Volcano Bay Orlando

 There are many different water slides at Universal’s Volcano Bay, instead of telling you about all of them, I”ll share the most epic ones.